firedog1024/Azure_IoT_Central_MultiTech_Python/readme.md

-# Azure IoT Central sample Python code for MultiTech Conduit Gateway
+# Azure IoT Central sample Python code for MultiTech Conduit Gateway or any other python system unable to use the official Azure IoT Python SDK

 ## What is this?

 Sample code to show how to get the MultiTech Conduit Gateway Hardware (http://www.multitech.net/developer/products/multiconnect-conduit-platform/) to talk to Azure IoT Central (https://apps.azureiotcentral.com/).
+Will also work for any other python system unable to use the official Azure IoT Python SDK.

 ## Features

-* Works with MultiTech Conduit gateway hardware
+* Works with MultiTech Conduit gateway hardware and others
 * Uses simple MQTT library to communicate to Azure IoT Central
 * Simple code base designed to illustrate how the code works and encourage hacking (~300 lines of core code w/ comments)
 * Supports the use of Azure IoT Device Provisioning Service (DPS) for registering the device in IoT Central